Towards Paradigm-General Suicide Risk Detection via Speech LLM: Introduction

-This paper investigates cross-task suicide risk detection using speech LLMs.
-A novel structure, named Mixture of DoRA Experts (MoDE), is adopted to unify diverse speech SSR tasks into a single model.
-Mixture of experts (MoE) have emerged as a powerful strategy for LLMs~\cite{masoudnia2014mixture,li2024locmoe,artetxe2021efficient,xie2024moe,xue2024openmoe}, which decompose the problem into specialised expert subnetworks~\cite{masoudnia2014mixture,li2024locmoe,artetxe2021efficient,xie2024moe,xue2024openmoe}.
+This paper investigates paradigm-general suicide risk detection using speech LLMs.
+A novel structure, named Mixture of DoRA Experts (MoDE), is adopted to unify diverse SEPs into a single model.
+Mixture of experts (MoE) have emerged as a powerful strategy for LLMs~\cite{masoudnia2014mixture,li2024locmoe,artetxe2022efficient,xie2024moe,xue2024openmoe}, which decompose the problem into specialised expert subnetworks.
 Compared to traditional MoE, where each expert is a full subnetwork, this paper employs MoDE which uses weight-decomposed low-rank adaptation (DoRA)~\cite{liu2024doraweightdecomposedlowrankadaptation} as experts for a more lightweight and efficient design.
-The proposed method was tested on 10 spontaneous SSR tasks for automatic suicide risk detection.
-Results show that MoDE successfully integrates 10 tasks into a single model by dynamically capturing task-specific and cross-task shared information across experts.
-MoDE outperforms task-specialised models as well as conventional joint tuning methods, which enables more flexible and fine-grained adaptation to diverse tasks.
-Furthermore, we also found that cross-task training provides better confidence calibration, which is critical for medical-related tasks.
-To the best of our knowledge, this is the first work that investigates suicide risk detection using speech LLM and is also the first to handle multiple speech suicide risk assessment tasks within a single unified model.
+The proposed method was tested on 10 SEPs for automatic suicide risk detection.
+Results show that MoDE successfully integrates 10 paradigms into a single model by dynamically capturing paradigm-specific and cross-paradigm shared information across experts.
+MoDE outperforms paradigm-specialised models as well as conventional joint tuning methods.
+More importantly, the trained paradigm-general model demonstrates generalisation capability to unseen speech elicitation paradigms, successfully transferring knowledge learned from multiple paradigms to novel assessment settings not observed during training.
+Furthermore, confidence analysis and reject option experiments show that cross-paradigm learning also improves confidence calibration, which is important for medical-related tasks.
+To the best of our knowledge, this is the first work that investigates suicide risk detection using speech LLM and is also the first to unify multiple speech suicide risk elicitation paradigms within a single model.